ashishlahoti/springboot-examples/springboot-email/README.md

-# springboot-api
+# springboot-email

 ## Overview
-Email Service to send Simple and Templated Emails using Thymeleaf and Freemarker
+Email Service to compose emails using Thymeleaf HTML template and send them using spring framework's JavaMailSender